yukthap8/AIConferenceSetup/README.md

 This is usually found at the top of the IDE or can be opened via the IDE's menu (often under View > Terminal or similar).

 If you're on Windows, open a terminal as instructed above.
 After, click the plus symbol and open a WSL terminal.
 You may be prompted to install the Windows Subsystem for Linux (WSL).
-This will help tremendously in simplyifying the demonstration we have setup.
+This is necessary to the demonstration.

 ### 2. Create a Virtual Environment